Ligengxin96/FetchRepoTrafficData/README.md

 ## About FetchRepooTrafficData

-This project can fetch specific repo everyday traffic data and save in the MongoDB
+The `main` branch project can fetch specific repo everyday traffic data and save in the MongoDB.

+The `apis` branch project can expose the apis so that we can get our repo historical traffic data.

 ## Last 14 days repo traffic data